XinyueMa-neuro/ElecFeX/readme.md

 >Ma, Xinyue, et al. "ElecFeX: A user-friendly and efficient toolkit for feature extraction from electrophysiological data" *bioRxiv* (2023): 2023-05. doi: https://www.biorxiv.org/content/10.1101/2023.05.27.542584v1

-In the paper, you can find a neuroscientist-oriented introduction of the toolkit and some examples of using ElecFeX to distinguish neuronal subgroups across nervous systems and across species.
+In the paper, you can find a neuroscientist-oriented introduction of the toolbox and some examples of using ElecFeX to identify neuronal subgroups from the datasets across different nervous systems, across species, and the large datasets from the [Allen Cell Types Database](https://doi.org/10.48324/dandi.000020/0.210913.1639).

 The current version of ElecFeX GUI is not perfect and we’ll keep updating it.
 We encourage everyone who found this GUI is right for you or even interest to contribute to this tool, to provide your feedback in our GitHub page and help the development of ElecFeX.